Doctor of Philosophy

 - Pass a written comprehensive exam.
 This exam consists of two sections.
 Exam 1 covers STAT 767 and STAT 768.
 Exam 2 covers STAT 661, STAT 662 and STAT 764 or STAT 774.
 Exam 1 is two hours and Exam 2 is three hours.
 These exams are offered during approximately the fifth week of each semester (fall and spring).
 A maximum of two attempts is allowed.

-- Submit a research proposal and pass an oral exam on the proposal and related topics.
+- Submit a research proposal and pass an oral exam on the proposal and related topics at least one semester prior to defending your dissertation.

 - Complete and successfully defend the research dissertation.